alefore/weblog/zettelkasten.md

 hierarchies of notes, where "4c1f12" is just short form for "4.3.1.6.12") and supplement that hierarchical structure with additional links across notes.

-However, I prefer to schew the restriction of having to lay my notes in such a hierarchy and, instead, just collect them in a flat namespace.
+However, I prefer to avoid organizing my notes in such a hierarchy and, instead, just collect them in a flat namespace.
 This works for me because it forces a structure to evolve organically.
 Using links would still enable the set of notes to be organized as a directed graph rather than a tree,